fairfield-university-ba545/week2-thollaar/README.md

 + Data Handling with Pandas

 You can clone these notebooks using the Github classroom's __invitation link__.
+Required data file(s) is in the './data/' folder.

 Besure to __complete__ the notebooks and __commit__ back.